composer/composer/doc/05-repositories.md

     }
 }
 ```
-**Note that the repository endpoint is https rather than git, this seems to be required by the BitBucket driver.**
+**Note that the repository endpoint needs to be https rather than git.**

-Alternatively if you prefer not to have your OAuth credentials in your composer.json file you may export the ```bitbucket-oauth``` block above to the [COMPOSER_AUTH](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable instead.
+Alternatively if you prefer not to have your OAuth credentials on your filesystem you may export the ```bitbucket-oauth``` block above to the [COMPOSER_AUTH](https://getcomposer.org/doc/03-cli.md#composer-auth) environment variable instead.

 #### Subversion Options